Tapha/mws-laravel/README.md

 **Step 4: Create an empty log.txt file in your app/config folder**

-**Step 5: Edit your .env file and add your settings into it.
+**Step 5: Edit your .env file and add your mws settings into it.
 You can then reference them within your config/mws.php file**

 **Example coming soon!